Skip to content

 The Bottom Line

-LazyLibrarian is the pragmatic choice in mid-2026.
-It handles ebooks, audiobooks, and comics, has real metadata fallbacks when Goodreads acts up, and the linuxserver image is actively maintained.
-It’s not as pretty as Readarr, but it doesn’t ghost you when the metadata server is having an existential crisis.
+LazyLibrarian is the pragmatic pick in mid-2026.
+It handles ebooks, audiobooks, and comics, has real metadata fallbacks now that Goodreads has gone dark, and the linuxserver image is actively maintained.
+It’s not as pretty as Readarr was, but it doesn’t ghost you when an upstream API dies.

 Either way: pair your book manager with Audiobookshelf for audiobook playback, Calibre-Web for ebook serving, and Prowlarr for indexers.
 That four-container stack — book manager + Audiobookshelf + Calibre-Web + Prowlarr — covers everything from automated downloading through polished playback.